What Does CLVM Look Like?

 In most individuals, a medical history and physical examination are enough to make the diagnosis.

 Large malformations may be diagnosed on prenatal ultrasound.
-The tissues involved and the size of the malformation is generally determined by magnetic resonance imaging (MRI) and ultrasonography (ultrasound).
+The types of vessels involved and the size of the malformation is generally determined by magnetic resonance imaging (MRI) and / or ultrasonography (ultrasound).
 MRI is also helpful to evaluate soft tissue problems and to assess whether the malformation involves a joint.

 Venography, a specialized procedure, may be used to assess venous structures and blood flow.
 Effects on bone growth are determined by plain X-rays.